-Al-Zaytouna Centre for Studies and Consultations has issued a new book in Arabic titled: The Palestinian Issue: Historical Background and Contemporary Developments by Dr. Mohsen Mohammad Saleh.
+Al-Zaytouna Centre for Studies and Consultations has issued a new book in Arabic titled: The Palestinian Issue: Historical Background and Contemporary Developments by Prof. Dr. Mohsen Mohammad Saleh.

 This 208 page medium sized book presents a general overview of the Palestinian issue, by tracing its historical junctures and its current developments.
 For the reader, this will facilitate his comprehension of its overall picture, the intertwined factors connected to it, at any stage and in a logical sequence, up to the present stage.